Gnome-Lackey/quick-quick-bot/README.md

 Howdy boss!
 Quick-Quick gnome lackey at your service.
 ```

-> NOTE: You may see the following WARNING from typescript-eslint
+> NOTE: You may see the following WARNING from typescript-estree
 >
 > =============
 >